-Viewing conjunctions is easy, but it does require a bit of planning.
+Viewing planetary conjunctions is easy, but it does require a bit of planning.
 First, know when to arrive at your location.
-These events often occur all day but they’re typically most visible about 45 minutes after sunset.
+These events often occur all day and night, but they’re typically most visible about 45 minutes after sunset.
 Be aware of the sun’s afterglow, however, which may wash out the view.
 If this happens, you may have to wait a little longer to see anything.

 Also, be mindful of the placement of the objects in the sky.
-It’d be disappointing to go out of your way to see an astronomical wonder that is hidden behind trees from your viewpoint because it’s lower in the sky than you expected!
+It’d be disappointing to go out of your way to see an astronomical wonder that is hidden behind trees from your viewpoint because it’s lower in elevation than you expected!
 The ideal viewing locations have a horizon that is as clear as possible, such as open fields and beaches.
 If these flat areas aren’t available to you, look for high vantage points like balconies, hills, or anywhere else that can provide an elevated view of the horizon.
 When you get there, apps such as Star Walk 2 are a great help to ensure that you’re looking in the right direction.
 This app maps out the entire sky so you can view the locations of planets, constellations, and moons in real time, directly through your phone.